Tired of spending so much on diapers and wipes? These simple hacks saved me hundreds on diapers and wipes for my 4 kids!

 Remember too that often store brand diapers have a money-back guarantee, so if you don’t like them you don’t have anything to lose!

 7. Buy in Bulk

-If you don’t plan on using coupons, the next best way to save is to buy in bulk.
-Places like Amazon are great options to purchase boxes of diapers and wipes at decent prices.
-Amazon even has a program called Amazon Mom that allows you to get 20% savings on many of their diapers and wipes, plus free 2-day shipping on most items too.
+If you want to shop on Amazon, joining Amazon Family allows you to get up to 20% savings on many of their diapers and wipes, plus free 2-day shipping on most items too.

 Here are two current Amazon deals:

-- Pampers Softcare Wipes 864 Count $17.51 with Amazon Moms and Subscribe & Save.
-(Be sure to clip the $0.50 coupon found just below the product description too!)
+- Pampers Sensitive Water Baby Diaper Wipes, 1152 Count $17.51 with Amazon Moms and Subscribe & Save.
+(Be sure to clip the $2.00 coupon found just below the product description too!)
 This comes to just $0.02/wipe.